airpick/studyNotes/Code/Web/cssNotes.md

 ##### 13.1.5.3 Wrap Reverse `wrap-reverse`
 Wraps items from right-to-left if they are in a row, or bottom-to-top if they are in a column.

+#### 13.1.6 Flex Shrink `flex-shrink`
+When used, it allows an item to shrink if the flex container is too small.
+Items shrink when the width of the parent container is smaller than the combined widths of all the flex items within it.

+The flex-shrink property takes numbers as values.
+The larger the number, the more it will shrink compared to the other items in the container.

+For example, if one item has a flex-shrink value of 1 and the other has a flex-shrink value of 3, the one with the value of 3 will shrink three times as much as the other.